Timorese wedding traditions: Criticisms

-Since the 1960s, and especially since East Timor's independence in 2002, some commentators have seen barlake as the cause of, and as a mechanism for, the control and exploitation of women.
+Since the 1960s, and especially since Timor-Leste's independence in 2002, some commentators have seen barlake as the cause of, and as a mechanism for, the control and exploitation of women.
 Today, barlake is often reduced to a bride price, amounting to a unilateral or greater payment by the groom.
 For that reason, some of the rights of the man in relation to the woman are interpreted as being to discipline her, to control her and also to use violence.
 Domestic violence is a widespread problem in Timor, but it is striking that it is particularly widespread among the matrilineals, who do not have a bride price as part of their barlake.
 Thus, barlake seems to be not the only, and only a minor, reason for the violence against women.
 Other reasons include the perceptions of traditional and state authorities, the general acceptance of domestic violence in Timorese society, the loss of traditional rules and also defensive reactions by men against new freedoms for women.

 Another accusation about the effect of barlake is that the wife feels compelled to have more children than she actually wants because of her husband, who, according to the traditional practices, owns her and her fertility.
 On the other hand, it is possible that barlake protects women living with husbands' families: if the marriage fails, the wife returns to her family and the husband's family would then have to repay the barlake.
 However, the various factors relevant to violence towards Timorese women are very intertwined and require further research.

 A negative image of barlake can also be found in scientific studies, in which the expression barlake has been incorrectly translated exclusively as "bride price" or "dowry", and not recognized as an exchange of equivalent values.
 An example is a 2012 report of a United Nations Population Fund (UNFPA) study.
 In that report, the term barlake is used to refer only to the payment of the bride price, although the Lian Nain interviewees had pointed out the broader meaning.
 On the other hand, some of the women who had experienced violence actually reported that their husbands had understood the payment to the bride's family as a purchase of the wife.
 The real danger of moving from culturally significant goods to money is that the true meaning of the barlake will disappear in the mere exchange of money, and parents will be "paid" for their daughter, as occurs in cultures in the Middle East and Africa.
 Additionally, the production of cultural assets, such as Tais fabrics, is threatened.